-PREVENTIONWe can prevent the progress of degenerative arthritis, but it is best to start early.
+PreventionSupport for your dog's joints, muscles and hips should be started early.
+Early intervention may help slow the progress of degenerative arthritis.
 Preventive measures include ensuring your dog is getting the right nutrients and regular exercise in the first half of his life, which will keep his body healthy and help him maintain a proper weight.
-Daily vitamin and mineral supplements are available to help your dog get the necessary nutrients, while preventative joint supplements contain key ingredients to slow the progression of joint problems.
+Daily vitamin and mineral supplements are available to help your dog get the necessary nutrients, while preventative joint supplements provide nutrients believed to help cushion and lubricate joints.

-Joint supplements like Doc Roy's® Aches Away are an excellent choice to help prevent and slow the progression of arthritis.
-Started early, you can keep the cartilage damage minimal for years.
-The short-term effect of joint care supplement is increased lubrication, better joint health, less damage to cartilage, and easier pain control.
-The long-term clinical result is better movement, which results in better muscle mass to cushion the shock of walking and running.
+Joint supplements like Doc Roy's® Aches Away are an excellent choice to help support hip, joint and connective tissue health.
+Starting joint supplements early, may help keep joint discomfort minimal for years.
+The short-term effects of joint care supplements may include increased lubrication, better joint health, less damage to cartilage, and easier pain control.
+The long-term clinical result may include better movement, which results in better muscle mass to cushion the shock of walking and running.
 If supplements are implemented early, many animals never have to go beyond this stage.

-Although joint problems may seem inevitable for your dog, with the right care, you can keep your dog healthy and active throughout his entire life.
+Although joint problems may seem inevitable for your dog, with the right care, you can help support your dog's healthy and active lifestyle.

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.